vicnesterenko/vicnesterenko/README.md

 - 🐍 I’m currently learning Pyhton/Django/Flask/SQL
 - ✨ I’m looking for new job opportunities and connections
 - 👨‍🎓 I graduated from the Faculty of Informatics and Computer Engineering at Kyiv Polytechnic Institute (KPI)
-- 💙 I attened [Python Beginning Scholarship Course](https://prjctr.com/course/python-beginning-scholarship) for 3 mounth
+- 💙 I successfully completed the [Python Beginning Scholarship Course](https://prjctr.com/course/python-beginning-scholarship) (3 mounth)
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/victoria-nesterenko-078554214/) and vicway.nesterenko@gmail.com
+- 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/victoria-nesterenko-078554214/) or vicway.nesterenko@gmail.com

 <!---
 vicnesterenko/vicnesterenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.